YukinaMochizuki/DCDos/README.md

 # DCDos
+Don't want to read so many words?
+Jump to [Demo](#examples).

+This is personal assistant with both dialogue and command interface.

 Strictly speaking, DCDos is a combination of framework and application.
 In the near future, I will release part of the framework separately as spring-boot-starter to make its functions easier to use.